-Here is a huge list of facts we stole from our roaster's website.
-Read up, then 'sackup', with a Pecan Nutsack.
+Here is a huge list of facts about Pecans that we think you should know.
+Read up, then 'sackup', with a Roasted Salted Pecans Nutsack.

 - Pecan nuts are rich source of energy, carry 690 calories/100 g and contain health benefiting nutrients, minerals, antioxidants and vitamins that are essential for wellness.

 - Pecan nuts are rich in monounsaturated fatty acids like oleic acid and an excellent source of phenolic antioxidants.
 Regular addition of pecan nuts in the diet helps to decrease total as well asLDL or “bad cholesterol” and increases HDL or “good cholesterol” levels in the blood.

 - Pecan nuts are rich source of many phyto-chemical substances that may contribute to their overall antioxidant activity, including polyphenolic antioxidant ellagic acid, vitamin E, beta-carotene, lutein and zea-xanthin.
 Research studies have been suggestive of that these compounds help the body remove toxic oxygen-free radicals and thus, protect the body from diseases, cancers, as well as infections.